-The e-Stewards® Standard for Responsible Recycling and Reuse of Electronic Equipment and Information Technology© Version 4.1 is a comprehensive set of performance requirements created specifically for the electronics recycling and asset recovery industries, and other processors, set into the framework of the global environmental management system standard known as ISO 14001.
+The e-Stewards® Standard for Ethical and Responsible Reuse, Recycling, and Disposition of Electronic Equipment and Information Technology© Version 4.1 is a comprehensive set of performance requirements created specifically for the electronics recycling, refurbishment, and IT asset disposition industry, to ensure the highest levels of social and environmental protection.

-- environmental and health & safety management system norms, occupational health, social accountability, and privacy protection values;
+- Contains best practices for environmental and health & safety management system norms, occupational health, social accountability, and privacy protection values;

 Versions of the Standard